manyLizards/lawffice/README.md

 - What problem does it solve?

-Our client, Ms. Barringer, has thought about pursuing a career as a personal attorney, seperate from her current law firm.
+Our client, Ms. Barringer, has thought about pursuing a career as a personal attorney seperate from her current law firm.
 The web application we created allows her to begin her new career on the right foot -- with a solid digital foundation and plenty of functionality to assist her new practice as it continues to grow.

 - What did you learn?